Peter-Ries/toggletheme/README.md

 # toggletheme

-Toggle plasma breeze theme between light / dark including some more applications.
+Toggle plasma breeze theme between light / dark including vs-code and konsole.

-The script is easy to read.
-All variables can be adjusted on top of script as well as the switches what you want to change.

-Currently it provides a simple light/dark switch when called with no parameters or a direct switch to currently supported values (light, dark, darker).
+Currently it provides a simple light / dark switch when called with no parameters or a direct switch to currently supported values (light, dark, darker, black).

-The most **tricky** part was to find out what programs/configs are involved to do a most complete theme switch.
-So it can be used as a small reference as well ;)

 ## install